Dilute Bose gas with three-body interaction: recent results and open questions: The thermodynamic limit

 where we kept $\eps$ of the kinetic energy.

-Then, following~\cite{LieYng-98} again, we will use the Temple inequality for the soft potential $R^{-6} U(R^{-1}\cdot)$.
-To that purpose, we need the gap of the kinetic operator to dominate the expectation of the interaction potential $\eps \gtrsim n^3 \ell^{-4} b_{\cM}(V)$, which is made possible by the choice $\ell \ll \ell_{\rm GP}$.
-The Temple inequality gives
+Then, following~\cite{LieYng-98} again, we use the Temple inequality for the soft potential $R^{-6} U(R^{-1}\cdot)$.
+To that purpose, we need the gap of the kinetic operator to dominate the expectation of the interaction potential against the constant function: